SAP/abap-cleaner/docs/profiles.md

 ## Profiles

 Each profile contains all [cleanup rules](rules.md), each rule being either activated or deactivated in the profile.
-Some of the rules allow further configuration; these options and settings are also profile-specific.
+Some of the rules allow further configuration; these options and settings are also profile specific.

 Profiles and other ABAP cleaner settings are stored locally on your computer.
 To pass on profiles to colleagues, you may use the '**Export...**' or '**Export All...**' buttons